 A flexitarian diet is a flexible vegetarian diet as the name suggests that allows meat-eating for those who don’t want to go without completely.

 What is a Flexitarian Diet?

-The term flexitarian diet is a term coined by dietitian Dawn Jackson Blatner, where she developed a more practical solution to help people who would like to follow a vegetarian diet but don’t entirely want to part ways with meat.
+Dietitian Dawn Jackson coined the term flexitarian diet.
+Blanter developed a more practical solution to help people who would like to follow a vegetarian diet but don’t entirely want to part ways with meat.

 The concept of a flexitarian diet isn’t exactly new as there are great similarities between flexitarianism and the diet people eat in Blue Zone areas (areas where people live the longest and past 100).

 Contrary to a vegan diet that cuts out all animal products and a vegetarian diet that excludes meat products and derivates but allows dairy and in some cases eggs, a flexitarian diet is a less restrictive and some find it easier to follow.

 A flexitarian diet encourages you to gradually eat more vegetables while still enjoying meat with some meals.
 It’s not a cold turkey scenario where you go all-in from the start, you can reduce meat “dependence” gradually.

 You can say that the Blue Zone diet follows the concept of a flexitarian diet as most Blue Zone areas focus on eating plants and small portions of meat on occasion.